What ho, everybody!

 “…an ordinary sort of chapette, looking for an idyllic, peaceful rural life, living simply, growing vegetables and keeping pigs and hens.
 In the afternoon, I might sit in the dappled shade of a tree, reading Whiffle on the Care of the Pig.”

 Having since attempted to live a ‘simpler life’, I’ve learned that it’s not so simple after all.
 Whether by nature or (lack of) nurture, I am an utterly impractical being.
 Simple tools – no obstacle to Palaeolithic man – are a complete mystery to me.
 In a civilised society, this problem would be resolved by getting ‘a little man’ in to do the practical work.
 But we live in complicated times, where even simple household maintenance is accessed via a 1800 number.
-I am admittedly married, but to some someone similarly deficient in practical ability.

 So I have been mulling over the dream and revising it accordingly.